|Use your mouse

 paper since women were not admitted to the hall where the paper was

-presented!
+working as an Assistant professor.
 Later she would specialize on heart disease and eventually

 she gained a good deal of respect.
 She also wrote a history of nursing,